-Greasy beans are a heirloom snap bean with a slick pod and no fuzz.
+Greasy beans originated in West Carolina and are a heirloom snap bean with a slick pod and no fuzz.
 When you cook them, the pod turns shiny, which is why they're called greasy beans.
 The name doesn't have anything to do with texture or taste, only the outer appearance.

 Uncooked, they look like a cross between a regular green bean and field peas like black-eyed peas.
 The bean pods are long, straight, bright green and bumpy.

 Like heirloom tomatoes, these beans come from heirloom seeds, saved and passed down by generations of families.
 Bill Best, founder of the Sustainable Mountain Agriculture Center (which recently moved from Berea, Kentucky to Livingston, Tennessee) says that most greasy bean varieties are found in western North Carolina and eastern Kentucky.
 Growers love to grow the Appalachian heirloom variety.